1austrartsua1/projSplitFit/docs/examples.rst

 Complete Example: Rare Feature Selection
 ==========================================

-Let's look at a complete example from page 34 of our paper [coco]_.
+Let's look at a complete example from page 34 of our paper :cite:`coco`.
 The problem of interest is

 .. math::
   \min_{\substack{\gamma_0\in \mathbb{R} \\ \gamma\in \mathbb{R}^{|\mathcal{T}|}}}